anybass/HONto/README.md

 In the folder reference_linking you find code for the paper "ERST: Leveraging Topic Features for Context-Aware Legal Reference Linking", presented at the JURIX 2019 conference.

-Please find the code for the paper "ERST: Leveraging Topic Features for Context-Aware Legal Reference Linking" in the reference_linking folder.

 *HONto* is a project which aims for: